 Licensed Databases - The number of licensed databases (include locally mounted or remote, full-text or not) for which temporary or permanent access rights have been acquired through payment by the library or a cooperative agreement within the state or region (local), or by formal agreement with the State Library (state).
 A database is a collection of electronically stored data or unit records (facts, bibliographic data, abstracts, texts) with a common user interface and software for the retrieval and manipulation of the data.
 NOTE: The data or records are usually collected with a particular intent and relate to a defined topic.
 A database may be issued on CD-ROM, diskette, or other direct access method, or as a computer file accessed via dial-up methods or via the Internet.
 Subscriptions to individual electronic serial titles are reported under Current Electronic Serial Subscriptions.
 Each database is counted individually even if access to several databases is supported through the same vendor interface.
-INSPIRE is not included in this count.
-Ebooks, downloadable audio and downloadable video are not included in this count, rather in holdings.
+INSPIRE is not included in this count, rather in holdings.